Blockception/VSCode-Bedrock-Development-Extension/README.md

   - Skins.json

 ---

 ### Language files

 This plugin provides support for `.lang` files.
 The following features are provided:

-- Code formatting
+- Code formatting.
-- Diagnostics
+- Diagnostics.
-- Regions
+- Regions.
-- Symbols
+- Symbols.
-- Syntax highlighting
+- Syntax highlighting.

 ---

 ### Molang

 This plugin provides automatic highlighting for Molang code in JSON files and .molang files.
 Officially .molang files are not supported by Minecraft, but they're useful for development.

 ---

+## Cheat Sheets

+Cheat Sheets has been added for easy lookup.

+---

 ## Commands

-A complete list can be found [here](documentation/Commands.md)
+A complete list can be found [here](documentation/Commands.md).

 ---

 ## Extension Settings

 - **Use Education Content**: Adds Education Edition content such as items, blocks, entities and commands into code suggestions and debugging.
 Requires a restart for full effect.

 ## Licenses

 All thrid party code and libraries this plugin uses are listed [**here**](./LICENSES/Licenses.md)!